-- You are aged 18–68 years.
-The upper age limit for insurance increases gradually.
+- You are aged between 18–68.
+The upper ager limit for insurance increases gradually.

-Owners having a managerial position in a limited liability company and holding more than 30 per cent of the company, or voting alone or with family members, are insured under YEL insurance.
+Managers of limited companies who hold more than 30% of the share capital or votes alone or more than 50% of the share capital or votes together with members of their family are also insured under YEL insurance.
+They must also own at least one share of the company they work at.
 Partners in general partnerships and general partners in limited partnerships are also insured under YEL insurance.

 For private traders, YEL insurance is provided for the self-employed person.
 Often family members also work in the company.
 They are insured under YEL or TyEL.

-In addition to the entrepreneur, YEL insurance covers their family’s livelihood.
+Self-employed persons’ pension insurance also covers your family’s livelihood.
 The better entrepreneurs have kept their YEL insurance up-to-date, the more secure the livelihood of their widows and children.

-The self-employed person’s YEL contribution is a specific percentage of the YEL income they have reported.
-The Ministry of Social Affairs and Health confirms the percentage of the YEL contribution annually.
+YEL insurance is a statutory, which means that the YEL contribution is the same in all pension insurance companies.
+The contribution is a fixed percentage of your YEL income.
+The Ministry of Social Affairs and Health confirms the percentage of the contribution annually.

-You can calculate your own YEL contribution using Ilmarinen’s YEL calculator.
+You can calculate your YEL contribution with Ilmarinen’s YEL calculator.

-According to the Finnish Centre for Pensions, average YEL income in the last few years has been approximately EUR 22,000–23,000 a year.
-Our partner Ilmarinen recommends that a full-time entrepreneur sets his/her income at a minimum of EUR 20,000–30,000.
+According to the Finnish Centre for Pensions, the average yearly YEL income in the last few years has been approximately EUR 22,000.
+Our partner Ilmarinen recommends for a full-time entrepreneur to set their income at a minimum of EUR 20,000–30,000.